unvt/niroku/README.md

 When `PM11=1` is set, the installer will:

-1. Download `pm11.pmtiles` (~10GB, size may vary by version) from https://tunnel.optgeo.org/pm11.pmtiles to `/opt/niroku/data/pm11.pmtiles`
+1. Download `pm11.pmtiles` (~1.4 GB) from <https://tunnel.optgeo.org/pm11.pmtiles> to `/opt/niroku/data/pm11.pmtiles`
 2. Create an interactive map viewer using Vite, MapLibre GL JS, and PMTiles
 3. Install the viewer site at `/opt/niroku/data/pm11/`
 4. Configure the viewer to use the local `/pm11.pmtiles` file

+Notes:

+- The download size is approximately 1.4 GB.
+On slow or metered connections, consider preloading the file or using a wired connection.
+- Ensure at least 2 GB of free space on the device for the dataset and viewer.

 ### Accessing PM11